African Biodiversity Network

 African Center for Biodiversity (ACB)

-The African Centre for Biodiversity (ACB) carries out research, analysis, advocacy and information sharing with key organizations in our network to foster and promote informed engagement with policies and decision making that control production, distribution and access to food and resources.
+The African Centre for Biodiversity (ACB) was established in 2004.
+The centre carries out research, analysis, advocacy and information sharing with key organizations in our network to foster and promote informed engagement with policies and decision making that control production, distribution and access to food and resources.
 The African Centre for Biosafety officially changed its name to the African Centre for Biodiversity.
 This name change was decided upon by mutual consultation within the ACB to reflect the expanded scope of our work over the past few years.

 The ACB has a respected record of evidence based work and plays a vital role in the agro-ecological movement by striving towards food sovereignty in Africa, built upon the values of equal access to and use of resources.
 The ACB’s work is pioneering and adapts to the changing nature of the debate and challenges globally, and on the African continent.
 It is a strong advocate on critical issues of poverty, women and environment as they relate to social justice and food sovereignty.